 If you have recently lost a loved one, you are probably not thinking about legal matters, but you must speak to a qualified wrongful death lawyer as swiftly as you can.

 When you lose a loved one through wrongful death, you’ll need to handle financial, legal, and emotional matters as you are grieving and healing.
 A reliable lawyer can help.

 We will be your family’s advocate.
-A successful wrongful death claim can help your family face your unexpected expenses and sudden loss of income.
+A successful wrongful death claim can help your family face your unexpected expenses and a sudden loss of income.
 A wrongful death attorney from our law firm can help your loved ones move forward positively and constructively.

 If you have lost a loved one because another party was negligent, we can help.
 Contact us to learn more.
 At your family’s time of grief, Spaulding Injury Law will protect your family’s rights and interests and fight for the justice you deserve.